Ravi Tolwani, D.V.M., Ph.D.

 Research Associate Professor

-Tolwani oversees the Gene Targeting Resource Center and Transgenic Services Laboratory of the Comparative Bioscience Center (CBC).
+Tolwani oversees the Comparative Bioscience Center (CBC), the CRISPR and Genome Editing Center, and the Transgenic and Reproductive Technology Center.
 The CBC provides expertise in animal models, research design and methodology, generation and evaluation of genetically engineered mouse models, and other collaborative efforts.
 It also provides training to Rockefeller investigators.

 Tolwani holds a D.V.M. in veterinary medicine from Auburn University.
 After two years in private practice in Nashville, Tennessee, he turned to research, completing a Ph.D. in cellular and molecular pathology and a postdoc fellowship in laboratory animal/comparative medicine at the University of Alabama.
 For his research, he developed a mouse model to study a common illness in humans associated with an enzyme deficiency in fat metabolism.
 Tolwani later earned an M.Sx. degree in management from the Stanford Graduate School of Business.